AMWA-TV/bcp-007-01/docs/Overview.md

 The NDI Software Development Kit (SDK) is offered in two variants.
 The base version SHALL be referred to as **NDI Standard SDK**, The Advanced SDK SHALL be referred to as **NDI Advanced SDK**.
 References to **NDI SDK** SHALL be interpreted to apply to both the **NDI Standard SDK** and **NDI Advanced SDK**.

+> Describe what we mean by "Native" in the context of IS-05 Non-NMOS devices
+> Define Non-NMOS Device / Sender / Receiver -> Native Device/Sender/Receiver which doesnt implement NMOS.

 ### Native NDI Device

 A “device” as defined in the NDI SDK.
 This SHALL NOT be inferred to be a “Device” as defined in the NMOS Glossary.
 Note that the same physical or logical apparatus MAY simultaneously act as an NMOS Device and a Native NDI Device.

+### Non-NMOS NDI Device
+A Native NDI Device which does not support the NMOS specifications.

 ### NDI Stream